Apologies can be uncomfortable, right?

 For adult ESL learners, this is a minefield.

-Why Apology Role-Plays Work
+Why Apology Role-Plays Are Your Friend

 Look, you could hand your students a list of apology phrases to memorize.
 They could dutifully write them down, maybe even practice saying them a few times.